redis/redis-doc/commands/zrevrangebyscore.md

 The elements having the same score are returned in reverse lexographical order.

-Apart from the reversed ordering of elements, this command takes the same options as `ZRANGEBYSCORE`.
+Apart from the reversed ordering, `ZREVRANGEBYSCORE` is similar to `ZRANGEBYSCORE`.

 @return